News and Events Listing

 New Online Computer Science Programs at Morgan State University

-The Department of Computer Science in the School of Computer, Mathematical, and Natural Sciences at Morgan State University has recently been approved to offer a Bachelor degree in Cloud Computing.
-The department has also proposed a Master degree in Advanced Computing.
-Both programs are expected to launch in fall 2020.
+The Department of Computer Science in the School of Computer, Mathematical, and Natural Sciences at Morgan State University has recently been approved to offer a Bachelor degree in Cloud Computing and a Master degree in Advanced Computing.
+Both programs are open to addmissions in fall 2020.

 Inclusion and diversity is the core value for the CS department and Morgan State University.
 International students are warmly welcomed here.
 We will all benefit from your presence and your willingness to share your life, culture, and experiences with us.